-Budgeting for a vacation home is different than your primary residence, in part because mortgage lenders and the IRS will treat your purchase differently based on whether they categorize it as a second home or an investment property.
+Vacation home financing is different from financing your primary residence.
+Mortgage lenders and the IRS will treat your purchase differently depending on how they categorize it—as a second home or an investment property.

-Mortgage lenders and the IRS look at different factors to categorize your home (and may define them differently), but generally speaking, an investment property is rented out to generate additional income while a second home is for your own personal use.
-Taking out a mortgage may be easier for a second home than an investment property, but there are trade-offs when it comes to how you file your taxes.
+To categorize your home, the IRS will look at different factors (and may even define them differently).
+In general: An investment property yields rental income—whether from tenants or short-term guests—while a second home is for your own personal use.
+It may be easier to take out a mortgage for a second home than an investment property, but there could be tax trade-offs.

-Unless you’re intending to buy your vacation home with cash, you’ll need to apply for a mortgage.
-Lenders are more particular about approving a second home mortgage because they’re usually considered subordinate to your primary home mortgage—meaning you’ll have to pay the first one back before the second if you default on the loans and go into foreclosure.
+Unless you’re intending to buy your vacation home with cash, you’ll need a mortgage.
+Lenders are generally more fastidious when approving a second home mortgage.
+They tend to consider them secondary to your primary home mortgage—meaning you’ll have to pay the first one back before the second if you default on both loans and go into foreclosure.

-Keep in mind that both investment properties and second homes are ineligible for government loans (like an FHA, USDA, and VA loans).
+Keep in mind that both rental properties and second homes are ineligible for government loans, like an FHA, USDA, and VA loans.

 Investment properties usually require more stringent qualifications, higher down payments, and higher interest rates than second homes.
 This is because investment properties are considered higher-risk—if you run into financial trouble, you’re more likely to walk away from a home you don’t live in than one you do.